kusakusakusa/rails6boilerplate/README.md

 ### Admin User

-Admin user will authenticate without using `devise-jwt`.
+Admin user will authenticate without using neither `devise-jwt` nor `doorkeeper`.
 The only interaction admin users will have with this app is via a browser to work on the CMS.
-That implies the use of cookies instead of jwt.
+That implies the use of cookies instead of jwt, as well as just the old school `devise`.

+### Post

+Sample model for showing sample codes for associations, active storage integration etc.

+This should be deleted before starting work on the application.

+Read [the Usage section](#Remove_Post_Model) for the procedure to do so.

-## Usage
+## Usage - Development

 ### Gemset